Find anything about our articles and more.

 Source: Dubai Media Office, Bloomberg, Emirates NBD Research

 Last week the Dubai government said it expected GDP to shrink by -6.2% in 2020 before recovering 4% in 2021.
 The press release cited figures from the Dubai Statistics Centre (DSC) which showed the economy contracted -10.8% in H1 2020.
-The full data set is not yet available from the DSC.
-If we assume there was no revision to the Q1 2020 GDP estimate of -3.5%, this implies a contraction of -18.0% y/y in Dubai’s economy in Q2 2020, with transport & logistics, hotels & restaurants and wholesale & retail trade (unsurprisingly) particularly hard hit in the second quarter.
+The full data set shows a contraction of -18.0% y/y in Dubai’s economy in Q2 2020, with transport & logistics, hotels & restaurants and wholesale & retail trade (unsurprisingly) particularly hard hit in the second quarter.

 The PMI survey data suggests that there was a modest recovery in Q3, although the surge in coronavirus cases globally - and subsequent re-imposition of restrictions on movement and activity – likely weighed on activity in Q4.
 Indeed the Dubai PMI fell to 49.0 in November, the lowest reading since May 2020.